Online Data Curation for Object Detection via Marginal Contributions to Dataset-level Average Precision: Experiments

 \subsection{Implementation Details}

 We evaluate on COCO~2017~\cite{COCO2017} (118k train / 5k val), a widely used and challenging detection benchmark with a long-tailed class distribution, diverse object scales, and dense annotations.
-To probe robustness, we also study (i) label-noise scenarios and (ii) a pseudo-labeling regime using the \emph{unlabeled} split in appendix.
+To probe robustness, we also study (i) label-noise scenarios, (ii) a pseudo-labeling regime using the \emph{unlabeled} split, and (iii) Extra validation on PASCAL VOC~\cite{voc} and BDD100k~\cite{bdd100k} dataset in appendix.
 All experiments are implemented in MMDetection~\cite{mmdetection} (PyTorch) and run on a high-performance computing cluster with NVIDIA A100/H100 GPUs.
 The effective batch size is 16 for both the baseline and DetGain.
 For online sampling, each iteration forms an 80-image \emph{super-batch} and backpropagates the top 20\% ranked by the teacher--student DetGain gap (i.e., 16 images).
 Unless otherwise noted, we follow MMDetection defaults: a \(1\times\) schedule for CNN-based detectors (\(\approx 90{,}000\) iterations, SGD) and the default 50-epoch schedule for Deformable DETR (\(\approx 3.7{\times}10^{5}\) iterations, AdamW~\cite{adamw}).
 We also evaluate longer schedules and compare with knowledge-distillation baselines in Sec.~\ref{sec:expkd}.
 Student models use ResNet-50~\cite{resnet} backbones by default; teachers use the larger backbones (Res101/Res152) pretrained on the same training set by default.
-All other settings (data preprocessing, optimizer, and learning policy) follow each detector’s default configuration in MMDetection.
+All other settings (data preprocessing, optimizer, and learning policy) follow each detector’s default configuration.